07 May Feel Cared About

 Let’s start with the hard part: opening to feeling cared about often brings up not feeling cared about.
 Those feelings are real, and they’re based on real things, like having a disengaged or critical parent, or being left out in school social situations.
 It’s important to accept those feelings, and hold them as best you can in a large space of awareness so they are not so overwhelming.

 Then, take a breath, and turn to the other side of the truth: the ways and times you have been cared about.
 Those really exist!
 They do in everyone’s life.
 The caring may not have been perfect or sustained, so it could be tempting to discount it or push it away as not good enough.
-(And we have to watch out for tendencies in the mind to hold on to grievances and reproaches way past the point of any value; that harms us more than anyone else – including the people we may want to punish.)
+(And we have to watch out for tendencies in the mind to hold on to grievances and reproaches; that harms us more than anyone else – including the people we may want to punish.)
 But the caring that was present amidst everything else was indeed the real deal.
-And you, like everyone else, needs to take that in as the living food every heart must have.
+And you, like everyone else, need to take that in as the living food every heart must have.

 For starters, recall being with someone who is (or was) caring toward you.
 Perhaps a grandparent making cookies, or a parent, friend, teacher, sibling, mate, child, or pet.
 Or a spiritual being or presence.